 Learning Analytics and Privacy Compliance

 Learning analytics platforms collect detailed behavioral data to improve educational outcomes.
-However, this data reveals intimate details about student learning patterns, struggles, and capabilities that require careful privacy protection.
+However, this data reveals intimate details about student learning patterns, struggles, and capabilities that require careful privacy protection throughout the entire data lifecycle—from collection and processing to storage and deletion—to ensure compliance and security, with strict adherence to GDPR data minimization practices.

 Analytics Data Classification: